OWASP/owasp-mastg/Document/0x05h-Testing-Platform-Interaction.md

 The source code should be checked if any functionality of the app is exposed, through:
 * Custom URL schemes: check also the test case "Testing Custom URL Schemes"
-* IPC Mechanisms: check also the test case "Testing Whether Sensitive Data Is Exposed via IPC Mechanisms"
+* IPC Mechanisms (Intents, Binders, Android Shared Memory (ASHMEM) or BroadcastReceivers): check also the test case "Testing Whether Sensitive Data Is Exposed via IPC Mechanisms"
 * User interface

 An example for a vulnerable IPC mechanisms is listed below.